-For you to ensure you're getting the best ring fit, we recommend you use our ring sizer.
-Try this with a ring that either you or the person you're purchasing for currently wears, and is similar in style to the one you'd like to buy.
-Then, follow these instructions...
+Alternatively, you could also try using our printable ring sizer.
+Use this with a ring that either you or the person you're purchasing for currently wears.
+It's best to choose a ring that's similar in style to the one you want to buy, too.
+Then, follow these instructions:

-2. When setting your print options ensure that the options to fit or shrink to page ARE NOT selected in your print window on your computer screen
+2. When setting your print options you must ensure the options to fit or shrink to page ARE NOT selected.

-3. Print the document and then with a ruler or tape, measure the outer box to ensure it matches the dimensions marked
+3. Print the document, then with a ruler or tape, measure the outer box to ensure it matches the dimensions marked.

 We also need to know whether she's right- or left-handed, as this has a huge affect on ring size!
 Everyone's different, but the hand you write with generally tends to be 1/2 a ring size or a whole ring size bigger than your weak hand.